 - 1. Procedure Title: CSU-Pueblo provided Uniforms and Clothing - 2.
 Procedure Purpose and Effect: The purpose is to define the procedures of taxable uniforms and clothing. - 3.
-Application of Procedure: This procedure applies to all expenditures paid directly by the university or reimbursements to employees.
+Application of Procedure: This procedure applies to all clothing and uniforms provided to all university employees, either directly by the University or by a third-party provider through an arrangement with the University.